denten-books/plain-text/2-device.md

 the only question I ask," he writes [@lubbock_craft_1921, 12 & 28].
 "The
 author of the book was a craftsman," it is therefore the critic's role to "overtake him at his work and see how the book was made" [@lubbock_craft_1921, 274].

-Despite the attention to craft, Lubbock's "less essential parts," "shapes," "proportions," and "designs" are all nevertheless ideational, mental constructs, just as they were for Shklovsky and Eikhenbaum.
+Lubbock's usage of a seemingly materialist vocabulary---"parts," "forms," "shapes," "proportions," and "designs"---nevertheless referred to ideational, mental constructs, just as it was for Shklovsky and Eikhenbaum.
 "The book vanishes as we lay our hands on it," Lubbock writes [@lubbock_craft_1921, 273].
-Critics strain to see both the threes and the forest.
+Critics must chose to see the trees or forest.
 As the totality of the work comes into view, the technical details of craft disappear.
-Viewed up close, the technical details obscure sight of the work as a whole. *The Craft of Fiction* ends on an ambivalent note, somewhere between light and shadows.
-"If only there was one single tangible and measurable fact about the book," he writes.
+Viewed up close, the technical details obscure sight of the work as a whole. *The Craft of Fiction* ends on an ambivalent note.
+"If only there was one single tangible and measurable fact about the book," Lubbock writes.
 If only it could be "weighed like a statue" or "measured like a picture, it would be a support in the world of shadows [@lubbock_craft_1921, 273-4].

 Not until Walter Benjamin, writing in the 1930s do we get an attempt at a truly materialist poetics and a concise definition of literary technique.
 The work of art for Benjamin does not and cannot exist in the mode of a "rigid, isolated object."
-Rather, "it must be inserted into the context of living social relations," and therefore, to make the Marxist leap along with Benjamin, into the context determined by the relations to literary production [@benjamin_author_1983, 87].
+Rather, "it must be inserted into the context of living social relations," and therefore, into the context determined by the relations to literary production [@benjamin_author_1983, 87].
 The author is also a producer.
-The question of formal, intra-textual figurative arrangements within the work of art thus cannot be considered apart from their extra-textual material arrangements.
-Technique for Benjamin is what makes literary products "accessible" to materialist analysis; technique *is*, for Benjamin, a relationship to production [@benjamin_author_1983, 87].
+The question of formal, intra-textual figurative arrangements within the work of art thus could not be considered apart from their extra-textual material contexts.
+Technique is what made literary products "accessible" to materialist analysis; technique *is* in itself, in Benjamin's view, a relationship to production [@benjamin_author_1983, 87].

 In making the characteristically Marxist move towards the idea of production, Benjamin attempts to bridge what he calls "the sterile dichotomy" between form and content [@benjamin_author_1983, 88].
-The concept of technique brings the arrangement of literary, ideational content into accordance with its political, matter-bound environment.
-By these means the very concept of the author---what counts for authorship, what is published---connects to the overall structure of the press and the press to the structure of social order.
-In this way the *idea* of citizen reporters, to take a contemporary example, has the potential to democratize journalism.
+The concept of technique brings the arrangement of literary, ideational content into accordance with its material context.
+By these means the very concept of the author---what counts for authorship, what is published---connects to the overall structure of the press and the press to the more general arrangements of labor and capital.
+In this way the *idea* of citizen reporters, to take a Soviet example that he uses, has the potential to democratize journalism.
 But, as long as the production of newspapers remains outside of the writer's immediate control, citizen journalism is bound to remain, in Benjamin's words, "an article of